Jesus Cast in the Odd Role of Villian in Biblical "Cliffhanger"

 No love for the returning local hero

-What a difference a mere sentence or two can make.
+What a difference a sentence or two can make.

 But more on that in a moment.

-In our first reading, the prophet Jeremiah learns of his calling from God (".....before you were born I dedicated you, a prophet to the nations I appointed you").
-Jeremiah, often referred to as the "weeping prophet", would then go on to learn about the source of his future lament.
+In our first reading, the prophet Jeremiah learns of his calling from God ("before I formed you in the womb I knew you, a prophet to the nations I appointed you" ~ Jer 1:5).
+Jeremiah, often referred to as the "weeping prophet,” would then go on to learn about the source of his upcoming lament.
 In a genuine spiritual foreshadowing, God goes on to implore Jeremiah to hang tough:

 "But do not gird your loins; stand up and tell them all that I command you.
 Be not crushed on their account, as though I would leave you crushed before them; for it is I this day who have made you a fortified city, a pillar of iron, a wall of brass, against the whole land: against Judah's kings and princes, against its priests and people.
 They will fight against you but not prevail over you,for I am with you to deliver you"

-Galvanized by the faith and fortitude instilled in him by God, Jeremiah soldiered on and thus fulfilled his destiny and God's will as a prophet of the Lord's Word.
-This Reading (Jeremiah 1:4-5, 17-19) serves as a very interesting segue into today's Gospel, one in which Jesus essentially goes on to show Jeremiah how it's done in the face of His oppressors.
+Galvanized by the faith and fortitude instilled in him by God, Jeremiah soldiered on and thus fulfilled his destiny as a prophet whose words would echo throughout time.
+This Reading (Jeremiah 1:4-5, 17-19) serves as the perfect segue into today's Gospel, wherein Jesus essentially goes on to show Jeremiah how it's done in the face of His oppressors.

-Jesus was suddenly faced with a hostile mob after explaining to them that the Gentiles too were God's children and thus also worthy of God's favor and eternal kingdom.
+Jesus was suddenly faced with a hostile mob after explaining to them that the Gentiles too were God's children and thus equally worthy of God's favor and citizenship in His eternal kingdom.
 So incensed with fury were the Jews that they rose up, drove Jesus out of town and all the way to the threshold of the cliff where they had literally planned to shove him off the edge.

 Perhaps the Jews were more interested in a Political Leader than a Spiritual Leader.
-History indicates that spirituality was on the decline at the time (shades of 2013?).
-But Jesus' message on that day was one of inclusion and acceptance of all people, and His interest in the seedy underbelly of the Political landscape of the time was probably on par with Brock Lesnar's interest in the Russian Ballet.
+History indicates that spirituality was on the decline at the time ~ sound familiar? ~ but Jesus' message on that day was one of inclusion and acceptance of all people, He had no interest in the seedy underbelly of the political landscape of the time.

 Yet if we were to carefully examine our choices and decisions, we would have to agree that at times we try to shape or even manipulate Jesus and His law to our liking and preference as opposed to following His law so that we may be made one with Him.
 Do you know any Pro-Choice Catholics?
 How about those Catholics who are in favor of Capital Punishment?
 The Church's stance on these issues consistently underscore inclusion and respect as reflected in the sanctity of all human life, just as Jesus did on that fateful day.